TomasVotruba/unused-public/README.md

-# Find Unused Public Constants, Properties and Methods in Your Code
+# Find Unused Public Elements in Your Code

 <br>